chromium/chromium/docs/security/vrp-faq.md

 ## News and Updates

+**Chromium is moving to a new issue tracker.
+Migration is scheduled to begin on Friday, 2 February (17:00 PST) until some time by end of day PST Sunday, 4 February 2024.**

+**As of 17:00 PST on Friday, 2 February, the legacy Chromium issue tracker, bugs.chromium.org, will be shifted to a read-only state.
+There will be no access to the [new issue tracker](https://issues.chromium.org) until the migration is complete on Sunday, 4 February.** If you have new security issues to report after the migration outage has begun, please report using the new issue tracker [bug reporting form](https://issues.chromium.org/new) once it is available when migration has been completed.
+Please reach out to security-vrp@chromium.org with any questions.

 Please check here for any news and updates about the Chrome VRP.

+* 1 February 2024: Chromium issue tracker migration will begin on Friday, 2
+  February 2024.
+During the migration new issues will not be able to be reported.
+As of 4 February 2024, all security bugs should be reported using [this form](https://issues.chromium.org/new), and select 'Security' from the "Which of the following best describes the issue being reported?" dropdown.

 * 26 January 2024: Chromium is moving to a new issue tracker.
 This is currently scheduled for 5 February 2024.
 More information will be provided next week